flexyford/pull-request-template/README.md

 ## Purpose
 _The `Purpose` section explains 'WHAT is the problem?'_

 A PULL_REQUEST_TEMPLATE helps to standardize the important information in a Pull Request.
 Software is hard and appications are large, so no matter how self-documenting the code is today, we need to provide a healthy environment for discussion tomorrow.

-Oftentimes, writing a Pull Request can feel like yet another layer of documentation that stands between the developer and shipping code.
+Writing a Pull Request can feel like a hurdle that stands between the developer and shipping code.
+This leads to some common issues with Pull Requests:

-**We want to make writing a Pull Request the best thing about writing software!**

-Okay, that's more than likely not why we got into software, but we can alleviate some of the common issues with Pull Requests.

-Some common issues surronding Pull Requests:

 > This Pull Request . . .

 > - has no description

+> - does not solve the problem

 > - just wordsplains the code

-> - does not solve the problem

 > - is way over my head